southalc/podman/REFERENCE.md

 When `true`, the container will be redeployed when a new container image is detected in the container registry.
 This is done by comparing the digest value of the running container image with the digest of the registry image.
+When `false`, the container will only be redeployed when the declared state of the puppet resource is changed.

 Default value: ``true``